 Open Source Go Library for Email Messages

-Free GO .NET Library for Generating Message with Attachments.
+Free GO Library for Generating Message with Attachments.

 Email is an Open Source robust and flexible email library for GO developers.
-It is a lightweight and simple email package to provide email interface for humans.
-Using the API you can create a new email, set From, To Bcc and CC set email addresses in different formats, use text & HTML in email body, and manage attachments.
-Furthermore, the API allows designing custom email headers and allows reading receipts.
+It is a lightweight and simple email package to provide an email interface for humans.
+Using the API you can create a new email, set From, To BCC and CC set email addresses in different formats, use text & HTML in the email body, and manage attachments. furthermore, the API allows the designing of custom email headers and allows reading receipts.